Our top 10 destinations...

 Where do we not recommend for unvaccinated travellers?

-In Europe, for example, France and Germany only admit unvaccinated travellers for urgent reasons, and Ireland requires two weeks of self-isolation ona arrival.
+In Europe, other destinations that are effectively closed unless you've had the jabs are France and Germany, which only admit unvaccinated travellers for urgent reasons, and Ireland requires two weeks of self-isolation on arrival.

 Greece is open to unvaccinated visitors, but with most drinking and dining restricted to people able to prove their vaccination status it may not be viable, unless you're happy to self-cater or are looking for a purely outdoor adventure.